dave-killough/datamachine/README.md

 ## Modular Notebooks

-Imagine an easy way to reuse Python notebooks in the cloud. datamachine is a useful Python package that enables you to import notebooks as modules and execute Python notebooks with parameters.
-With datamachine, you can load notebooks from various sources such as local files, Colab links, and Github links, and then execute or import them with ease.
+Imagine an easy way to reuse Python notebooks in the cloud. datamachine is a useful Python package that enables you to import notebooks as modules.
+With datamachine, you can load notebooks from various sources such as local files, Colab links, and Github links, and then import them with ease.
 You can also organize notebooks into libraries that use simple codes for easy access to commonly used notebooks.
 <p align="left" >
   <img src="https://storage.googleapis.com/benevolentmachines/dm_overview.png">
 </p>